-Largely as a result of the imaging studies in humans and in non-human primates, there is now a growing consensus that face perception is accomplished by the activity of a well-connected face processing network (17, 34).
-However, considerable debate still continues to revolve around the particular role of the different face-selective regions, with some suggesting even that the regions do not have disparate assigned roles that are distinct and that all regions participate in all types of face perception.
-Advances in more sophisticated data analysis approaches, including network analyses and multi voxel pattern analysis (MVPA) permit an examination of the properties of the face network as a whole (35) in normal as well as individuals with impaired face processing and the specification of the computational contribution of the different face selective regions within the network at a much finer grain of resolution.
-For example, using MVPA, several studies have now implicated the anterior temporal cortex as being critical for image invariant representation of face identity (e.g. (27, 28, 36) and, interestingly, these face representations can persist even when the core FFA and OFA regions are damaged (30).
-This region alone, however, is unlikely to suffice as a lesion to many other regions, including FFA and OFA, result in a deficit in face perception, as does a lesion to the anterior temporal lobe itself (32, 37) (see section on prosopagnosia below for further discussion).
+Largely as a result of the imaging studies in humans and in nonhuman primates, there is now a growing consensus that face perception is accomplished by the activity of a well-connected face processing network.
+18,35 However, considerable debate still continues to revolve around the particular role of the different face-selective regions, with some researchers even suggesting that the regions do not have assigned roles that are separate and distinct and that all regions participate in all types of face perception.
+Advances in more sophisticated data analysis approaches, including network analyses and multivoxel pattern analysis (MVPA) permit an examination of the properties of the face network as a whole36 in normal participants as well as in individuals with impaired face processing, and the specification of the computational contribution of the different face selective regions within the network at a much finer grain of resolution.
+For example, using MVPA, several studies have now implicated the anterior temporal cortex as being critical for image invariant representation of face identity (e.g., Refs 27, 28, and 37) and, interestingly, these face representations persist even when the core FFA and OFA regions are damaged.30 This region alone, however, is unlikely to suffice for face recognition: although a lesion to the anterior temporal lobe itself result in a deficit in face perception, ^{32,38} a lesion to a number of other regions, including FFA and OFA do so, as well (see section on prosopagnosia below for further discussion).

-Beyond these advances in understanding the network as well as regional contribution to face processing, it is important to acknowledge that part of the difficulty in establishing whether different regions within the core and extended face system play distinct roles comes from the fact that fMRI studies are correlational rather than causal and it is not obvious how to segregate the relative contribution of the different areas.
+Beyond these advances in understanding the network as well as the regional contributions to face processing, it is important to acknowledge that part of the difficulty in establishing whether different regions within the core and extended face system play distinct roles comes from the fact that many areas are activated in response to a stimulus, and it is not obvious how to segregate the relative contribution of the different areas.
 As we review below, the findings from studies of prosopagnosia can inform our understanding of this issue.
-Additionally, studies which provide direct electrical stimulation to the human brain can be informative: for example, recent reports in which either the OFA (38) or the FFA (39) have been directly stimulated in patients undergoing mapping prior to neurosurgery have led to temporary distortions in face processing, thereby revealing that these regions play a functional role in normal face processing.
-Relatedly, a recent study, which also attempted to examine causality used thetaburst transcranial magnetic stimulation (TBS) and then measured the effect of this disruption in local and remote face-selective regions with fMRI.
-Disruption of the right OFA reduced the neural response to both static and dynamic faces in the downstream face-selective region in the fusiform gyrus whereas disruption of the right pSTS reduced the response to dynamic but not static faces (40).
-Together, these studies provide evidence for a multi-node cortical network whose integrated function is key to normal face perception.
+Additionally, studies which provide direct electrical stimulation to the human brain can be informative as well: for example, recent reports in which either the OFA39 or the FFA40 have been directly stimulated in patients undergoing mapping prior to neurosurgery have led to temporary distortions in face processing, thereby revealing that these regions play a functional role in normal face processing.
+Relatedly, a recent study, which also attempted to examine causality used theta burst stimulation (TBS), a relatively new form of transcranial magnetic stimulation (TMS), and then measured the effect of this disruption in local and remote face-selective regions with fMRI.
+Disruption of the right OFA reduced the neural response to both static and dynamic faces in the downstream faceselective region in the fusiform gyrus whereas disruption of the right posterior superior temporal sulus (pSTS) reduced the response to dynamic but not static faces.
+41 Together, these studies provide evidence for a multinode cortical network whose integrated function is key to normal face perception.